-To confirm whether your pal needs joint therapy for dogs, bring them to a canine hospital.
+To confirm whether your pal needs joint therapy for dogs, bring them to our hospital.
 During a physical examination, the doctor will gauge their pain by palpating certain body parts.
-They will also look for signs of muscle atrophy and observe your sweet pup’s movements.
+They will also look for signs of muscle atrophy and observe your pet’s movements.
 Our team of medical professionals has treated countless pets in the Tampa Bay area that experience arthritis, so they know what to look for and how to help alleviate the discomfort.
 Untreated, osteoarthritis can lead to more serious health problems.

 How Can I Help My Arthritic Pet?

-You want Cocoa to be comfortable, especially if she has osteoarthritis.
-Within your Tampa home, make sure you make well-padded bedding available.
+You want your pet to be comfortable, especially if he or she has osteoarthritis.
+Within your hospital, make sure you make well-padded bedding available.
 Falls can be painful for your arthritic pet, so consider non-skid flooring options or the addition of rugs if there are slippery surfaces.
-These amenities make life more comfortable for Cocoa, but they do not treat her condition.
+We have a slip-resistant material that can be bonded to the pads of the feet as well.
+These amenities make life more comfortable for your pet, but they do not treat her condition.
 Treatment is unique to the individual, but joint therapy for dogs can include:

 - Nutritional supplementation